 Rise of Esports

 Competitive gaming has become big business around the globe and captured the attention of millions of fans.
-Business Insider estimated that esports revenue will pass $1.5 billion and viewership will grow to 646 million by 2023.
-This new way of experiencing elite competition has the potential to complement and expand traditional sports markets, bringing fresh possibilities for growth to organizations .
+Statista estimated that esports revenue will pass $3.9 billion and nnumber of users will grow to 720 million by 2027.
+This new way of experiencing elite competition could cause problems in the sports industry, but also has the potential to complement and expand traditional sports markets, bringing fresh possibilities for growth to organizations .

 Opportunities: Crossover Careers and Partnerships

-There’s substantial overlap between traditional and esports: Gaming tournaments, teams, and players require similar oversight, promotion and branding.
-Some major venues already host both types of events, such as the Staples Center in Los Angeles and the Copper Box Arena in London.
+There is substantial overlap between traditional sports and esports.
+Gaming tournaments, and esports teams, and players require similar oversight, promotion and branding.
+Some major venues already host both types of events, such as the Crypto.com Arena in Los Angeles and the Copper Box Arena in London.
 For many in sports management careers, including marketing and PR professionals and contract specialists, it could make sense to work within both fields.

 Challenges: Esports in College Athletics

 However, there may be obstacles to deepening the connections between traditional college teams and their virtual counterparts.
-Video game licenses have presented a major sticking point for college athletics since a legal dispute caused the NCAA to stop allowing official games in 2014.
-For leadership, concerns still persist about how to create games while preventing further legal difficulties and properly compensating players for the use of their names and likenesses.
+Video game licenses have presented a major problem for college athletics since a legal dispute caused the NCAA to stop allowing official games in 2014.
+Despite a lawsuit filed earlier in 2023, EA plans to release a college football game in 2024.

-Whether or not officially licensed NCAA games reappear on the market, esports and other changes driven by technology will continue to have a vital influence on the direction of sports.
+Esports and other changes technology-driven will continue to have a vital influence on the direction of sports.
 Professionals who help athletes achieve their potential and bring exciting events to audiences can find many opportunities for growth in this fast-paced digital culture.
 The future of the sports industry lies in leveraging the connections between digital media and athletic performance, making the most of a complex landscape for policy and marketing.

-Fortunately, the shifts ahead will bring challenging and rewarding roles for management professionals who are passionate about sports.
-The U.S. Bureau of Labor Statistics predicted 7% growth in employment for postsecondary administrators such as collegiate athletic directors, 11% growth for coaches and scouts and 10% growth for agents and managers of artists and athletes between 2018 and 2028, each higher than the national average for all careers.
+Fortunately, the shifts ahead will bring challenging and rewarding roles for management professionals who are passionate about addressing the challenges in the sports industry.
+The U.S. Bureau of Labor Statistics predicted 4% growth in employment for post-secondary administrators such as collegiate athletic directors, 9% growth for coaches and scouts and 10% growth for agents and managers of artists and athletes between 2022 and 2032, each higher than the national average for all careers.

 It takes all of these professionals to keep the world of sports running, and the field is rich with possibilities to match your unique skills and interests.
 Pursuing a career in sports administration or other management roles puts you at the forefront of a changing world of teams, fans and technology.